 Individuals Involved in Your Care or Payment for Your Care.
-Unless you object, we may disclose your protected health information to a family member, close personal friend, your legal representative and any clergy, who are involved in your care.
-You may restrict or prohibit these uses and disclosures by notifying the Executive Director or Administrator orally or in writing of your restriction or prohibition.
-In most cases, protected health information disclosed for notification purposes will be limited to your name, location and general condition.
+Unless you object, we may disclose your protected health information to a family member, a close personal friend, your legal representative and any clergy, who are involved in your care to the extent necessary for them to participate in your care.
+You may restrict or prohibit these uses and disclosures by notifying the Community in writing of your restriction or prohibition.

 Emergencies.
-In the event of an emergency or your incapacity, we will do what is consistent with your known preference (if any), and what we determine to be in your best interests.
-We will inform you of any such uses or disclosures under such circumstances and give you an opportunity to object as soon as practicable.
+In the event of an emergency or your incapacity, we will do what is consistent with your known preference (if any), and what we determine to be in your best interest.
+We will inform you of uses or disclosures of protected health information under such circumstances and give you an opportunity to object as soon as practicable.

 Disaster Relief.
 We may disclose your protected health information to an organization assisting in a disaster relief effort.

 As Required By Law.
 We will disclose your protected health information when required by law to do so.

 Public Health Activities.
 We may disclose your protected health information for public health activities.
 These activities may include, for example:

 - reporting for preventing or controlling disease, injury or disability; reporting deaths;